I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Sue: You told me this story was only two episodes long!

 Me: Ouch!
 Stop hitting me!
 I’m sorry, love, but the twist only works if you don’t expect it.
-Audiences in 1966 -
+The audience in 1966 –

 Sue: Yeah, yeah, yeah.
 It’s very Lost, actually.
-It’s just the type of mind-**** they’d try.
+It’s just the sort of mind-**** they’d try.
 Oh well, I suppose two more episodes of this isn’t the end of the world.

 Me: No, we’ve already seen that.